IGETheCoder/Strang/README.md

 # Strang

-The greatest programming language to ever bless this earth!
+The greatest programming language to ever bless this Earth!
 Have you ever had to worry or even consider what datatype a variable is that you declared ages ago?<br>
 Let that worry wash away!
 Strang makes all datatypes a `string`!

 ## Supported Datatypes: